ojasnadkar96/heartbeat_monitoring_iot/README.md

 # heartbeat-monitoring-iot
 This mini project was implemented as a part Internet of Things (CS244P) course at University of California, Irvine.<br>
 <br>
-This repo contains code for a web application, which reads the heartbeat from a Sparkfun MAX30105 Pulse Oximetry sensor and sends it to  is connected to an IoT hub using Sparkfun ESP8266 Thing Dev.
-This real-time data can be seen in a line chart on the web page.<br>
+This repository contains code for a web application, which reads the heartbeat from a Sparkfun MAX30105 Pulse Oximetry sensor and sends it to a Mocrosoft Azure IoT hub using Sparkfun ESP8266 Thing Dev.
+This real-time data can be seen as a line chart on the web page.<br>
 <br>
-The heartbeat is classified into three categories (sleeping, resting and running) and displayed below the chart.<br>
+The heartbeat is classified into three categories (sleeping, resting and running).<br>

 ## Run a daemon application to send data to your IoT hub
 You can refer the related [lesson](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-web-apps) to run an daemon application, to send data to your IoT hub.